Derick9c/Paracosm/README.md

 # Paracosm
-This repository is used for the research assistant
+This repository is used for personal study and applying for phd.